-Compared to the Green-function T-matrix methods, our calculations show that the single-atom vacancy scattering centers are not well described by the Born approximation (Fig 2), with a significant underestimation of the $\tau^{-1}$ at low phonon frequencies and overestimation at high phonon frequencies for both the thorium and oxygen vacancies.
-It is worth noting that there are prominent peaks observed at 2 Thz for the thorium vacancy and 3 THz for oxygen vacancy.
-Further modal analysis reveals that these peaks are associated with longitudinal acoustic (LA) wave and appear at the location where transverse acoustic (TA) mode have large density of states.
-Under Born approximation the scattering of LA modes to TA is not possible as the momentum is not conserved.
-Previously such behavior in silicon carbide and gallium arsenide has been attributed to resonant scattering \cite{Ankita_2017,kundu2019}.
-Green's functions approach considers full scattering to all orders, thus capturing the effect that leads to enhanced scattering of phonon due to emergence of localized mode.
+Compared to the Green-function T-matrix methods, our calculations show that single-atom vacancy scattering centers are not well described by the Born approximation (Fig.~\ref{Fig2.png}), with a significant underestimation of $\tau^{-1}$ at low phonon frequencies and overestimation at high phonon frequencies for both thorium and oxygen vacancies.
+It is worth noting that there are prominent peaks observed at 2 Thz for thorium vacancies and 3 THz for oxygen vacancies.
+Further modal analysis reveals that these peaks are associated with longitudinal acoustic (LA) waves and appear at the location where the transverse acoustic (TA) mode has large density of states.
+Under the Born approximation the scattering of LA modes to TA is not possible as the momentum is not conserved.
+Previously, such behavior in silicon carbide and gallium arsenide has been attributed to resonant scattering \cite{Ankita_2017,kundu2019}.
+The Green's function approach considers full scattering to all orders, thus capturing the effect that leads to enhanced phonon scattering due to emergence of localized models.
 Apart from vacancy defects, neutron irradiation will introduce substitutional defects.
 To discern the phonon scattering due to the substitutional atoms in ThO$_{2}$, we considered some common fission products such as Kr, Zr, I, and Xe as well as He in the thorium sites.
-Our reason for only considering thorium sites and not the oxygen sites is that the Th atom’s vibration governs the acoustic modes and contributes to $\approx$70{\%} of the thermal conductivity \cite{MALAKKAL2019507}.
+Our reason for only considering thorium sites and not oxygen sites is that the Th atom’s vibration governs the acoustic modes and contributes $\approx$70{\%} of the thermal conductivity \cite{MALAKKAL2019507}.
 Hence, defects on the Th sites, particularly those that have a large mass or IFC variance, can degrade the thermal conductivity more significantly than those of the light O atoms.
-Unlike the vacancy defects, the scattering from substitutional atoms arises from the mass difference between the substitutional and host atom and the IFCs variations around the substituted site due to the structural relaxation and modified chemical environment.
+Unlike vacancy defects, the scattering from substitutional atoms arises from the mass difference between the substitutional and host atom and the IFCs variations around the substituted site due to the structural relaxation and modified chemical environment.